 Oral sedation provides accessibility to dental treatments for everyone, including those who may avoid going to the dentist due to anxiety or fear of the dentist.

-If you would like to learn more about oral sedation, click here.
+If you would like to learn more, visit our oral sedation page.

 This is our strongest type of sedation offered at LA Dental Clinic.
 It requires the assistance of an anesthesiologist to administer the treatment and monitor the patient.